-Chai Spice Cake with Orange Cardamom Frosting is an easy holiday dessert that’s dairy-free and vegan!
-And with all the warming spices of fall, this spongy cake served with a light and citrusy coconut whip, is sure to be a crowd pleaser!
+Vegan Chai Cake with Orange Cardamom Frosting is an easy dessert recipe with warming spices and a light and citrusy coconut whipped cream.
+It’s perfect as a dinner party dessert or afternoon snack cake!

 Prep Time:15 minutes

 Total Time:2 hours

 For the cake: